Return to inventory listing: GRAS Notice Inventory

 Section 301(ll) of the Federal Food, Drug, and Cosmetic Act (FD&C Act)

 The Food and Drug Administration Amendments Act of 2007, which was signed into law on September 27, 2007, amends the FD&C Act to, among other things, add section 301(ll).
 Section 301(ll) of the FD&C Act prohibits the introduction or delivery for introduction into interstate commerce of any food that contains a drug approved under section 505 of the FD&C Act, a biological product licensed under section 351 of the Public Health Service Act, or a drug or a biological product for which substantial clinical investigations have been instituted and their existence made public, unless one of the exemptions in section 301(ll)(1)-(4) applies.
-In its review of Fiberstar’s notice that dried citrus pulp is GRAS for the intended uses, FDA did not consider whether section 301(ll) or any of its exemptions apply to foods containing dried citrus pulp.
-Accordingly, this response should not be construed to be a statement that foods that contain dried citrus pulp, if introduced or delivered for introduction into interstate commerce, would not violate section 301(ll).
+In its review of Fiberstar’s notice that citrus flour is GRAS for the intended uses, FDA did not consider whether section 301(ll) or any of its exemptions apply to foods containing citrus flour.
+Accordingly, this response should not be construed to be a statement that foods that contain citrus flour, if introduced or delivered for introduction into interstate commerce, would not violate section 301(ll).

 In accordance with proposed 21 CFR 170.36(f), a copy of the text of this letter responding to GRN 000487, as well as a copy of the information in this notice that conforms to the information in the GRAS exemption claim (proposed 21 CFR 170.36(c)(1)), is available for public review and copying at www.fda.gov/grasnoticeinventory.